The Best Tax Benefits for Education in 2019

 Most education tax benefits escaped repeal under the new tax law

-2018 has been a hotbed of significant tax law changes, but educational tax breaks have largely emerged unscathed from the Tax Cuts and Jobs Act (TCJA).
-The Bipartisan Budget Act of 2018 stepped in to save another tax credit that would have otherwise expired.
+Although 2018 was a year of some very significant tax law changes, educational tax breaks emerged largely unscathed by the Tax Cuts and Jobs Act (TCJA).
+Then the Bipartisan Budget Act of 2018 stepped in to save another tax credit that would otherwise have expired.

 Education Tax Credits